Eurodram – réseau européen de traduction théâtrale

 The committee received 12 plays.

-In the same time Post Theatre Collective organizes READ Reading Drama Festival for new drama.
+At the same time Post Theatre Collective organizes the READ Reading Drama Festival for new drama.
 For the 2022 edition the festival presented the following plays:

 – Katoamisia (Disappearing) by Elise Wilk, translated by Tuukka Tuomasjukka